Updated: May 17

-Event-Driven Architectures (EDA) are very much in vogue, driven by the Internet of Things, Big Data and Event-Sourced Microservices.
+Event-Driven Architectures (EDA) are very much in vogue, driven by the Internet of Things, Big Data and Event-triggered Microservices.
 However, most of the articles on-line refer to the technical implementation and, more narrowly focused, IT/OT system events or GUI interaction events such as a 'Click Event".

 What is an Event?